vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/v1.5.1-1.1/VMware Cloud on AWS - VMC/TKOonVMConAWS.md

    For information about requesting a public IP address on VMware Cloud, see [Request or Release a Public IP Address](https://docs.vmware.com/en/VMware-Cloud-on-AWS/services/com.vmware.vmc-aws-networking-security/GUID-0E34C56D-C49C-49B6-A9CF-FBFAF14A126C.html).

-- You have installed VMware Service Installer for VMware Tanzu.
+- You have installed Service Installer for VMware Tanzu.

-   For information on how to download and deploy VMware Service Installer for VMware Tanzu, see [Service Installer for VMware Tanzu](./DeployServiceInstaller.md).
+   For information on how to download and deploy Service Installer for VMware Tanzu, see [Service Installer for VMware Tanzu](../index.md).

 ## Overview of Steps
-The following are the main steps for deploying VMware Tanzu for Kubernetes  Operations on VMware Cloud on AWS using VMware Service Installer for VMware Tanzu:
+The following are the main steps for deploying VMware Tanzu for Kubernetes  Operations on VMware Cloud on AWS using Service Installer for VMware Tanzu:
 1. [Create a Network Segment](#create-network-segment)
 1. [Enable External Access](#enable-external-access)
 1. [Download NSX Advanced Load Balancer Controller](#download-avi-controller)